stackedflows/Ground-Up-C/DISLIN/README.md

       sudo dpkg -i dislin-10.5.linux.i586_64.deb

 Dislin will be installed in the directory /usr/local/dislin.
-You also have to add this directory to the LD_LIBRARY_PATH variable.
-For example:

      cp -p -R /usr/local/dislin/examples $HOME

+This will export the library to you home directory

 # julia.c